Shop

 Homestedt Barn

-Step into the Homestedt Barn, a recently opened oasis of charm in North Branch that invites you to explore a carefully curated collection of unique and distinguished items.
+Step into the Homestedt Barn, a recently opened oasis of charm in North Branch, NY that invites you to explore a carefully curated collection of unique and distinguished items.
 From British wool blankets to exquisite handmade ceramics, every piece tells a story and enriches your space with character.
 The environment itself feels inviting and personal, offering a shopping experience that feels remarkably like browsing the intimate corners of a well-loved home.

 Beyond retail, the barn serves as a dynamic showroom for Homestedt Houses.
 Here, you can immerse yourself in the thoughtful designs, rich materials, and expressive mood boards that define the brand's approach to creating special living spaces.
 This is a place where ideas come to life, and inspirations flow freely.